ForwardStar/RadixGraph/README.md

 ``test_vertex_index`` randomly generates n vertex ids within [0, u-1] and inserts them into SORT/ART/vertex array (you can choose which one to use by setting ``USE_SORT``, ``USE_ART`` in ``src/radixgraph.h``).
 It will output the efficiency of different vertex indexes on this vertex set.

 ``test_gapbs`` randomly generates a graph and tests RadixGraph with graph algorithms in [GAP Benchmark Suite](https://github.com/sbeamer/gapbs).

+``test_analytics`` reads in an edge list file and evaluates graph analytics on RadixGraph.

 ``test_transform`` randomly generates n vertex ids within [0, u-1] and, inserts those vertex ids to SORT and then transforms the SORT to another configuration.
 It will output the memory consumption of SORT before and after the transformation.